Information for security presentations

 - Restricted/confidential information should be retained only as long as needed, especially information about current majors/minors or other student information.
 See records management and the University Record Retention Guide.

-- When sending computing items to surplus sales, please be aware that hard drives must be re-formatted or destroyed (see University policy).
-Departments are responsible for cleaning all data including operating systems from computers and electronic equipment (i.e. copiers, fax machines, etc.)
+- When sending computing items to surplus sales, please be aware that hard drives must be securely wiped or destroyed (see University policy).
+Departments are responsible for cleaning all data including operating systems from computers and electronic equipment (i.e. copiers, fax machines, etc.) prior to being sent to surplus sales.
+However, surplus sales can facilitate the distruction of hard drives.
+Please refer to their site for additional information.

 What happens if data are lost